-Paul Schauer of Berlin-Charlottenburg built the Progress motorcycle circa 1900 to 1902.
+Paul Schauer built the Progress motorcycle from around 1900 to 1903 or later.
 These were powered by engines from Fafnir and Zédel.
-One of his machines was a four-wheeler based on the motorcycle.

-During the same period Schauer was responsible for the Cyclon marque.
+During the same period Schauer was responsible for the Cyklon marque.

 Progress ceased trading in 1914.